almetica/almetica/README.md

 specific issues while reverse engineering the Tera network protocol or did some other kind of groundwork that this sever is based on (ordered alphabetically):

-alexrp, caali-hackerman, mirrawrs, meishu, P5yl0, Pinkie Pie
+alexrp, caali-hackerman, mirrawrs, meishu, P5yl0, pinkiepie